anutays/TeasingGame/README.md

 If you find any bugs, you can write to me here or in the Issues tab.

+If you want to combine the script and the program, then see Single file Guide.txt, which is located here.

 # Donate

 BTC: 1JQsfU1BjDXnGoRkMF8579f6b1gjhbva3L